thunderbolt181/SchoolManagementSystem/Errors to fix.md

 3. Cannot view my profile from user drop down menu in top right corner. [✅]
 4. Mark which fields are necessory in create new entry form in studen, teacher and staff.
 5. Check yearly attendance dashboard, might be displaying the pie chart wrong.
+6. Users cannot change their passwords, might have to make it from scratch.
+7. Take a look how a UserEditForm is displayed(Profile Pic field should be changed, DOB should be re-formatted).